ankitjosh78/hang-movie-man/README.md

 ## How does the newDataModel.py file works?
 This will generate a random sequence and check if a IMDb movie exists with that id from the IMDb api.

-It might give some error sometimes(very rare) if there exists no movies for that id.

 If found, it will check if there already exists a record for it.

 If there is none, then it will added as a new entry to the database.